Peterborough retail boss says he is delighted to be able to rescue famous clothing brand

-The Peterborough owner of Yours Clothing has stepped in to rescue the ailing fashion chain M&Co.
+The Peterborough owner of Yours Clothing has stepped in to rescue the brand of the ailing fashion chain M&Co.

 A K Retail, which owns Yours Clothing, BadRhino, Long Tall Sally and Pixiegirl, has bought the brand of the famous Scottish clothing business for an undisclosed sum.